 We have just added three new hemp and CBD products - a hemp lip balm, a 10-pack of straight hemp flower pre-rolls, and our olive oil based CBD extract, to our CBD mint gum.
 The new products were finally ready for release in late March, just as the seriousness of the Covid-19 virus pandemic was becoming clear.
 All of our plans for work on the ground to share awareness and in-person trials were out the window.
 Time to pivot!

 This time of Covid has sure imposed that need on us all.
 Key is to stay calm and practical.
 Being practical and keeping your wits about you are normal practice for farmers, but this virus has been a jolt any way you look at it.
-We also know that CBD and other cannabinoids can be helpful with improving focus, and calming anxiety.
-So part of our renewed energy and enthusiasm at Asheville Hemp Project is related to the belief that hemp can improve situations - both mind and body - for our health and wellness.
+So part of our renewed energy and enthusiasm at Asheville Hemp Project is related to the belief that hemp can improve situations for our wellness.
 And in these times, most of us can use the help.

 We considered how best to begin amplifying news about what we had been working on for months.
 We are excited to introduce our new CBD and hemp products to the world, and are confident they will be a welcome addition to the CBD marketplace.
 While we are still working to build our distributor network, and are introducing sales representatives to assist with broad coverage in the retail space - we recognized that we needed to amp up our online presence.
 And with our local community being so dependent on hospitality - we saw a desperate need for our support.